 The use of money and property budgeted revenues increased \$34,646 to account for the unrealized gains in accordance with GASB 31.
-Charges for services budgeted revenues increased \$50,000 for additional grant funding received that was not factored into the initial budget.
-The District was able to purchase additional equipment with these funds, increasing the capital outlay by \$98,200.
-Additionally, the increase in fund balance was increased by \$34,646 for the unrealized gains.
-These increases were offset by a reduction of professional services expenses of \$48,200 for lower than anticipated grant funding paid out in the current year.
+Charges for services budgeted expenditures decreased \$25,000 as a transfer of appropriations to capital assets.
+The District was able to purchase additional equipment and office furniture relating to the renovation of Casa Nueva, increasing the capital outlay by \$400,000.
+This was accomplished by an appropriation from Committed Funds.